 Perfect for picnics

 You're welcome to bring your own food to enjoy as a picnic in the South Meadow and take in the views across the South Downs.
-If you fancy something extra then why not pick up snacks, cakes and ice cream to go from the Café and take it out into the gardens to enjoy?

 Please do remember to pick up any litter once you've finished and take it home.